Integrable Differential Systems for Deformed Laguerre-Hahn Orthogonal Polynomials: Lax Pairs for Laguerre-Hahn Orthogonal Polynomials

-is null.
 This follows from the compatibility of the differential equations (\ref{eq:ric-dif-S-t}) and (\ref{eq:ric-dif-f-x}).
 Indeed, by taking derivatives in (\ref{eq:ric-dif-S-t}) with respect to $x$ and derivatives in (\ref{eq:ric-dif-f-x}) with respect to $t$ we get, on account of the consistency $\partial_t\partial_xf=\partial_x\partial_tf\,,$

 The use of (\ref{eq:ric-dif-S-t}) and (\ref{eq:ric-dif-f-x}) in the previous equation yields, after simplifications,

 As $f$ is not algebraic, then it must hold